Stromweld/packer-plugin-host-info/.web-docs/README.md

 -->

+The Host Info plugin provides a data source for detecting the host operating system, version, and CPU architecture where Packer is running.
+This is useful for creating dynamic build configurations that adapt to the build environment.

 ### Installation

 To install this plugin, copy and paste this code into your Packer configuration, then run [`packer init`](https://www.packer.io/docs/commands/init).